MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

  - Generation 2 images
  - Generalized VM image
  - 127 GB limit on VM image size
- - Microsft Edge version 80 or higher
+ - Microsoft Edge version 80 or higher

 Learn how to create a generalized VM image in Azure in [Upload a generalized Windows VHD and use it to create new VMs in Azure](/azure/virtual-machines/windows/upload-generalized-managed).